-- 1. Open the file <Zowe install directory>/components/api-mediation/bin/start.sh. - 2.
-Find the line that contains the -cp \${ROOT_DIR}"/components/api-mediation/gateway-service.jar":/usr/include/java_classes/IRRRacf.jar. - 3.
+- 1. Open the file <Zowe install directory>/components/gateway/bin/start.sh. - 2.
+Find the line that contains -cp \${ROOT_DIR}"/components/gateway/gateway-service.jar":/usr/include/java_classes/IRRRacf.jar. - 3.
 Before this line, add a new line in the following format:

 '''

+-

-- Dapiml.security.auth.tokenProperties.expirationInSeconds={expirationTimeInSeconds}
+Dapiml.security.auth.tokenProperties.expirationInSeconds={expirationTimeInSeconds}

 '''

+- {expirationTimeInSeconds}

-- {expirationTimeInSeconds} refers to the specific time before expiration - 1.
-Restart Zowe&trade.
+refers to the specific time before expiration

+- 1. Restart Zowe&trade.

-· ibm.serversocket.recover
+ibm.serversocket.recover

 In a multiple network stack environment (CINET), when one of the stacks fails, no notification or JavaTM exception occurs for a Java program that is listening on an INADDR_ANY socket.
-Also, when new stacks become available, the Java application does not become aware of them until it rebinds the INADDR socket.
-By default, this parameter is enabled in the API Gateway, meaning that an exception (NetworkRecycledException) is thrown to the application to allow it either to fail or to attempt to rebind.
+When new stacks become available, the Java application does not become aware of them until the application rebinds the INADDR socket.
+By default, this parameter is enabled in the API Gateway.
+As a result, the NetworkRecycledException exception is thrown to the application to allow it to either fail or attempt to rebind.
 For more information, see the IBM documentation.